 The look: Traditional Oriental shapes with modern touches

 Perfect for: Cultural without being thematic

-Add an unexpected element to your space with a modern-day take on the exotically inspired style favoured in the 18th century.
-Contrasting traditional Chinese elements with new elements and unconventional colour palettes breathes a breath of fresh air into the look and allows the use of interesting shapes without being too thematic.
-Unusual objets and artistic lighting sculptures contribute to the eclectic aesthetic.
+Add an unexpected element to your space with a modern-day take on the ever-loved interior design style which was favoured heavily in the 18th century.
+Modern artwork depicting Asian elements in an updated way, inspired furniture silhouettes and high gloss—reminiscent of Chinoiserie’s gloss lacquered furniture—breathes a breath of fresh air into the look without being too thematic.
+Unusual objets and eye-catching lighting sculptures contribute to the aesthetic.

-"A favourite of the fashionable contingent, this style is all about contemporary exoticism.
-Perfect the look by pairing unique Oriental additions with modern artwork."
+"A favourite of the fashionable contingent, this style is all about a contemporary rethink of the favoured style.
+Perfect the look by pairing unique modern artwork by Asian artists and craftspeople.

 Perfect for: Grand dining rooms with high ceilings

-This kind of dining room is the kind of setting you’d imagine a special family dinner to happen in, including the annual Christmas dinner.
+This kind of dining room is the setting you’d imagine a special family dinner to happen in, including the annual Christmas dinner.
 Well-suited to and usually found in homes with generous proportions, this look handles rich woods and grand silhouettes very well.
 A suite of dining furniture is a clever way to fill a space and make it more intimate.
-Its traditional air calls for the conventional dining room staples – a china cabinet and a buffet or sideboard.
+Its traditional air may even call for the conventional dining room staples of a china cabinet and a buffet or sideboard.

-"This look is perfect for a period home thanks to its handsome carved detailing and grand proportions."
+"This look is perfect for a period home thanks to its formality and grand proportions.